 - One Pink Panther cartoon has Pink lie upon an ironing board, and iron his tummy fur.
 The phone rings, and Pink answers it, leaving the hot iron to burn its way completely through his body and the ironing board to tumble onto the floor.
 Pink hops to his feet and regards the triangular hole in his midsection.
 Amazingly, it seems neither to hurt nor to debilitate him, being nothing worse than unsightly.

 - In a 1950s Goofy cartoon, "Father's Day Off", Goofy replaces his wife for a day.
 A dress gets wet and shrinks immediately.
 Goofy then tries to iron it, but forgets the iron on it (granted, he had to answer a phone call).
-The iron not only tears a hole in the dress, but also burns the ironing board, then the floor, and finally fell on Goofy's head in the room downstairs.
+The iron not only tears a hole in the dress, but also burns a hole through the ironing board, then the floor, and finally falls on Goofy's head in the room downstairs.

 - The Simpsons

 - Parodied when Homer has to cook breakfast for Mr. Burns in "Homer the Smithers".
 After a few failed attempts to cook a shish kebab, he just prepares a bowl of cereal.
 But as soon as he pours (cold) milk into the bowl, it catches fire.